Chart Color Schemes

 Ivanhoe East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ivanhoe East, as per the latest Census evaluation, 76.7% of dwellings were houses, with the remaining 23.3% being semi-detached homes, apartments, and other types.
-This is similar to Melbourne's metropolitan area, which has 76.0% houses and 24.0% other dwellings.
-Home ownership in Ivanhoe East stood at 45.0%, with mortgaged properties at 34.8% and rented dwellings at 20.2%.
-The median monthly mortgage repayment in the area was $3,000, higher than Melbourne's average of $2,167.
-The median weekly rent in Ivanhoe East was $451, compared to Melbourne's $399.
-Nationally, Ivanhoe East's mortgage repayments are significantly higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.
+In Ivanhoe East, as per the latest Census evaluation, 76.7% of dwellings were houses, with the remaining 23.3% being semi-detached, apartments, or other types.
+This is similar to Melbourne's metropolitan area, which had 76.0% houses and 24.0% other dwellings.
+Home ownership in Ivanhoe East was higher than Melbourne's metro average at 45.0%, with the rest of dwellings either mortgaged (34.8%) or rented (20.2%).
+The median monthly mortgage repayment in Ivanhoe East was $3,000, exceeding Melbourne's metropolitan average of $2,167.
+The median weekly rent figure for Ivanhoe East was $451, compared to Melbourne's metro average of $399.
+Nationally, Ivanhoe East's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing